PAGSAdmin/ClarityGuard/README.md

 Not legal/medical fact-checking — a clarity lens only Use it on yourself first.
 Clarity works both ways.

-# ClarityGuard — a free truth quantifying tool forever ❤️
+# ClarityGuard — a truth quantifying tool forever ❤️
 Created by PAGS